 12. Was the port access ban extended by the 8th package?
-Last update: 10 October 2022

 Paragraph 1a of Article 3ea prohibits access to EU ports to any vessel that is certified by the Russian Maritime Registry of Shipping.
 This prohibition applies irrespective of a vessel's flag state.
 The prohibition will be applicable from 8 April 2023.